Key takeaways:

 2. Lipoma

-Lipomas are soft tissue tumors that form due to the slow growth of fatty tissue.
+Lipomas are soft tissue tumors that form due to the slow growth of fatty tissue12.
 They aren’t cancerous.
 They cause soft, rubbery lumps that move when you touch them.
+They can be found all over the body, often manifesting as painless lumps under the ribcage.

-They are very common with roughly 1 person in every 1,000 having them.
-Most lipomas will not bother you.
-However, bothersome lipomas may be removed through a minor surgery, which is usually an outpatient procedure.
+They are very common, with approximately 1 person in every 1,000 having them.
+Most lipomas will not cause any problems and can often go unnoticed.
+If a lipoma is bothering you, it may be removed through a minor surgery.

 3. Bacterial Infection

-A bacterial infection can cause an abscess or a furuncle (boil), each of which may cause a lump on the surface of the skin.
+A bacterial infection can cause an abscess or a furuncle (boil), each of which may cause a lump on the surface of the skin13,14.

-An abscess is a pus-filled pocket when bacteria enter the skin through a cut or a scratch, they localize and start multiplying.
-An infection involving a hair follicle may also result in a boil, or a furuncle.
+An abscess is a pus-filled pocket where bacteria enter the skin through a cut or a scratch, localize, and start multiplying.
+An infection involving a hair follicle may also result in a boil or a furuncle.

-The body’s defense mechanism – the immune system – fights these invaders.
-The battle leaves many dead cells – bacterial and tissue – along with liquid that has oozed out of the surrounding blood vessels.
+The body’s immune system reacts to these foreign bodies, leaving many dead cells – both bacterial and tissue – in addition to liquid that has been released from the surrounding blood vessels.
 As the tissue dies, it creates a cavity.
-The “pus” fills the cavity and causes a lump-like structure.
+Pus fills the cavity and causes a lump-like structure.

-The lumps are usually tender to touch and very painful.
+The lumps are usually tender to the touch and very painful.
 Treatment is through antibiotics.

 4. Hematoma

-When a blood vessel ruptures due to a trauma injury, blood leaks out into the tissues where it accumulates, causing what is known as hematoma.
-The formation of a lump is often a result of an associated inflammatory response – pain, swelling and redness.
+When a blood vessel ruptures due to a trauma injury, blood leaks out into the tissues, where it accumulates, causing what is known as a hematoma15.
+The formation of a lump is often a result of an associated inflammatory response.

-Other conditions like certain medications, diseases, pregnancy, menstruation, labor, etc. may also cause hematomas.
+Other conditions, including diseases, pregnancy, menstruation, labor, and taking certain medications, may also cause hematomas.

 Most hematomas naturally resolve with time.
 If the trauma is severe, there may be widespread internal bleeding and damage that may require medical intervention.